 Will I Get Paid?

-Out of all of the people called for jury service on any given day, a group of about 100 will be selected and asked to go to a court room.
-The rest of the potential jurors left behind will wait for other juries.
+Out of everyone called for jury service on any given day, a group of about 100 will be selected and asked to go to a courtroom.
+This pool of potential jurors is also known as venire.
+The remaining potential jurors will wait for other juries.
 However, it is possible to sit in the jury room all day and not get called for a jury.

-The judge will give an introduction to the civil or criminal case and introduce all of the people in the courtroom.
-The judge will then state what the rules are and the procedures that will be followed for jury selection.
+The judge will present the civil or criminal case and introduce all the people in the courtroom:

 - Economic hardship